liveofit/liveofit/README.md

 Im an uruguayan fullstack dev with strong knowledge in `devops` tasks and `cloud` infrastructures.
 <!-- <a href="https://ibary.info" target="_blank"><img align="left" alt="ibary.info" width="22px" src="./static/www.svg" /></a> -->

-As fullstack, I have been working in a large number of web projects and my favorite stack is `Typescript`.
+As fullstack, I have been working in a large number of web projects and my favorite stack is `Typescript/GraphQl`.
 I've worked in some projects with `REST` stack using `React/Redux`, `Node/Express` and other projects with `GraphQL` using `Apollo server`, `React/Apollo client`, some projects builded to static assets and others with SSR and `Next.js`.

 Speaking about `Devops`, I'm AWS teacher.
 I've worked for a long time with `ANSIBLE` and `ANSIBLE TOWER` to manage and automatize deployments and infrastructure and I have extensive knowledge in docker.
 In the projects, I deploy in multiple scenarios with CI/CD using deferent services like `heroku`, `firebase`, `aws`, `vercel`, etc, and `github actions`, `bitbucket pipelines`, `aws codepipeline`, and others.